What is DMT?

+What is DMT?
 The hallucinogenic drug DMT, sometimes called Dimitri, has gained attention in recent months.
-A shortened form of the full chemical name N,N-Dimethyltryptamine, DMT is a psychedelic substance that can be found in the wild via processed plants and is most often created through various methods that turn it into a white powder.
+A shortened form of the full chemical name N,N-Dimethyltryptamine, DMT is a psychedelic substance that can be found in the wild in many forms.
+It’s most often derived from processed plants through various methods that turn it into a white or yellow powder.
+It can also be extracted via dried frog venom.
 The biggest cheerleader for DMT’s use these days is none other than the biggest podcast host in the world, Joe Rogan, whose often hilarious and good-natured querying about drug use has produced the meme where he asks random guests if they’ve “ever done DMT.”
 But what exactly is DMT, though?

 Where does DMT come from?

 The Drug Enforcement Agency lists DMT as a Schedule I substance, and it’s been banned by the Food and Drug Administration for recreational or layman use unless a special research license is sought.
 Aside from a few noticeable studies by clandestine chemists and psychonauts there hasn’t been much research about DMT or it’s impact on the body and brain.
 It was first synthesized in 1931 by the German chemist Richard Helmuth Fredrick Manske.

 In 1946, the Brazilian chemist Oswaldo Gonçalves de Lima discovered that DMT is naturally occurring in the plant Mimosa tenuiflora, which grows throughout Brazil and other parts of South and Central America.
 American scientists in 1959 confirmed a pure form of the substance can be found in the plant.
 When his application to research LSD was rejected in 1959, Stephen Szára began studying DMT and discovered the hallucinogenic properties from a scientific viewpoint.